zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-samples-overview.md

 One of the most productive ways to learn how to develop code is by reviewing program source.
 The Azure Portal team ships samples that extension developers can leverage.

-All developers who install the Portal Framework SDK that is located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download) also install the samples on their computers during the installation the process.
+All developers who install the Portal Framework SDK that is located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download) also install the samples on their computers during the installation process.
 The source for the samples is located in the `Documents\PortalSDK\FrameworkPortal\Extensions\SamplesExtension` folder.

 First-party extension developers, i.e. Microsoft employees, have access to the Dogfood environment, therefore they can view the samples that are located at [https://aka.ms/portalfx/viewSamples](https://aka.ms/portalfx/viewSamples).